Brief History

 A BRIEF HISTORY OF THE CHEMNITZER CONCERTINA

-ConcertinaMusic.com has assembled this very brief history of the chemnitzer concertina from several knowledgeable and credible sources.
+Concertina Music has assembled this very brief history of the chemnitzer concertina from several knowledgeable and credible sources.

 Henrich Band, a music teacher and bandmaster in Germany, played one of Uhlig’s concertinas in his town band in the 1840s.
-By this time, Uhlig had evolved the concertina into a square instrument with 28 buttons, or 56 keys.
+By this time, Uhlig had evolved the concertina into an instrument with 28 buttons aligned in three rows for a total of 56 keys (tones).

 In 1850, Carl Zimmerman from Carlsfeldt, Germany, manufactured 56-key concertinas for export to the United States.
 The musicians who played these instruments typically arranged their own music, and without standard sheet music available the popularity of the concertina spread very slowly.

-The first chemnitzer keyboard and notation were developed in 1854 by a committee chaired by Carl Uhlig.
+The first chemnitzer keyboard and notation were developed in 1854 by a committee chaired by Carl Friedrich Uhlig.
 It is thought that the group adopted a system that was originally developed by Henrich Band in 1846.

 By 1875 the chemnitzer concertina keyboard had been modified to 38 buttons or 76 keys.
 By extending the instrument’s range it could be used in bands as well as played solo.
 Gradually the keyboard was expanded to 94 keys, and by the end of the 19th century, the 102-key concertina had been developed.
 Eventually, the keyboard was expanded to 104 keys, and this became the most popular model of chemnitzer concertina used in the United States.
 Other keyboard systems, such as Albert Nechanicky’s 130-key design, are seldom used today.